-- 1. Classifications of income and expenses in the consolidated statement of income conform to the provisions of Enforcement Ordinance of the Banking Act (Ministry of Finance Ordinance No. 10 of 1982). - 2.
+- 1. Classifications of income and expenses in the consolidated statement of income conformed to the Ordinance for Enforcement of the Banking Act (Ordinance of the Ministry of Finance No. 10 of 1982). - 2.
 Amounts less than one million yen have been rounded down. - 3.
-"Other" in the "Other income" included gains on sales of stocks and other securities of 213,106 million yen. - 4.
-"Other" in "Other expenses" included write-off of loans of 101,161 million yen, losses on sales of delinquent loans of 35,400 million yen and losses on sales of stocks of 30,622 million yen. - 5.
-The difference between the recoverable amount and the book value of the following assets is recognized as "Losses on impairment of fixed assets" and included in "Extraordinary losses" in the fiscal year.
+"Other" in the "Other income" included gains on sales of stocks and others of 558,553 million yen. - 4.
+"Other" in "Other expenses" included write-off of loans of 151,583 million yen and provision for reserve for losses on interest repayment of 141,500 million yen. - 5.
+The difference between the recoverable amount and the book value of the following assets was recognized as "Losses on impairment of fixed assets" and included in "Extraordinary losses" in the fiscal year.

-Year ended March 31, 2023
+Year ended March 31, 2025

-Area Purpose of use Туре Impairment loss Tokyo metropolitan area Idle assets 126 items Land and buildings, etc. 13,818 million yen Kinki area Idle assets 99 items Land and buildings, etc. 18,178 million yen Other areas in Japan Idle assets 22 items Land and buildings, etc. 1,228 million yen Software, etc. 6,642 million yen Goodwill and other intangible fixed assets 19,178 million yen
+Total olicida ivitation 31, 2023 Area Purpose of use Type Impairment loss Tokyo metropolitan Idle assets 127 items I and and buildings ato 1,355 million yen area Corporate asset 1 item Land and buildings, etc. 7 million yen Kinki area Idle assets 36 items Land and buildings, etc. 518 million yen Other areas in Israe Branches 1 item I and and buildings ato 1 million yen Other areas in Japan Idle assets 806 items Land and buildings, etc. 2,991 million yen Europe Idle asset 1 item Buildings 644 million yen Software, etc. 1,534 million yen

-As for land and buildings, etc., each branch, which continuously manages and determines its income and expenses, is the smallest unit of asset group for recognition and measurement of impairment loss of fixed assets.
-Intangible fixed assets and assets such as corporate headquarters facilities, training facilities, data and system centers, and health and recreational facilities which do not produce independent cash flows at headquarters are treated as corporate assets.
-Some subsidiaries such as SMBC, a consolidated subsidiary of the Company, utilized management accounting framework to identify corporate assets that are reasonably deemed to be used solely by each business unit as each business unit's corporate assets, and conducted impairment assessment on a business unit basis together with other related fixed assets.
+As for land and buildings, etc., each branch, which continuously manages and determines its income and expenses, was the smallest unit of asset group for recognition and measurement of impairment loss of fixed assets.
+Intangible fixed assets and assets such as corporate headquarters facilities, training facilities, data and system centers, and health and recreational facilities which did not produce independent cash flows at headquarters were treated as corporate assets.
+Some subsidiaries such as SMBC, a consolidated subsidiary of the Company, utilized management accounting framework to identify corporate assets that were reasonably deemed to be used solely by each business unit as each business unit's corporate assets, and conducted impairment assessment on a business unit basis together with other related fixed assets.

-As for idle assets, assets group for recognition and measurement of impairment loss is each individual property level.
-The carrying amounts of idle assets are reduced to their recoverable amounts, and the reduced amounts are included in "Extraordinary losses" as "Losses on impairment of fixed assets," if there are indicators that the invested amounts may not be recoverable.
-The recoverable amount is calculated using net realizable value, which is basically determined by subtracting the expected disposal cost from the real estate appraisal value.
+As for idle assets, the assets group for recognition and measurement of impairment loss was each individual property level.
+The carrying amounts of idle assets were reduced to their recoverable amounts, and the reduced amounts were included in "Extraordinary losses" as "Losses on impairment of fixed assets," if there were indicators that the invested amounts might not be recoverable.
+The recoverable amount was calculated using net realizable value, which was basically determined by subtracting the expected disposal cost from the real estate appraisal value.